1988 Summer Olympics closing ceremony: Ceremony

+The closing ceremony was held on the eve of National Foundation Day, a traditional holiday in South Korea.

 Opening

-Parade of Nations
+Parade of Athletes

 The flag bearers of 159 National Olympic Committees arrived into the Seoul Olympic Stadium.
 The flag bearers from each participating country entered the stadium informally in single file, ordered by ganada order of the Korean alphabet, and behind them marched all the athletes, without any distinction or grouping by nationality.